Catwoman (comic book): Volume 1 (1989)

 Because of satisfactory reception to Mindy Newell's 1988 Action Comics arc featuring Catwoman, "The Tin Roof Club", in February 1989, DC Comics released a four-issue Catwoman limited series penned by Newell, with art by Joe Brozowski and Michael Bair.
-A spin-off of Frank Miller's Batman: Year One, the miniseries expanded on Year Ones scenes through Catwoman's perspective and explored Catwoman's established origin as well as her established past as a prostitute in Year One.
-The series also introduced Catwoman's nun sister, Magdalene.
+A spin-off of Frank Miller's Batman: Year One, the miniseries expanded on Year Ones scenes through Catwoman's perspective and explored Catwoman's established origin as well as her established past as a prostitute in Gotham City's East End as seen in Year One.
+The series also introduced Catwoman's Catholic nun sister, Magdalene (nicknamed Maggie), and her training with Justice Society of America member Wildcat/Ted Grant.
 While the series' editor teased to a fan of Newell's Action Comics arc the possibility of Newell writing a Catwoman monthly series given adequate sales, the audience for the comic was lacking and its last issue was Catwoman's last major appearance for years.